elilambnz/timeshift/README.md

 ## Getting Started

+Create a new Supabase project and run the contents of the [schema.sql](/supabase/schema.sql) file in the SQL editor to create the required tables.

-Install dependencies
+Install dependencies:

 ```bash
 npm install
 ```

-Copy the `.env.example` file to `.env` and fill in the required environment variables.
+Copy the `.env.example` file to `.env` and fill in the required environment variables:

 ```bash
 cp .env.example .env
 ```

-Start the development server
+Start the development server:

 ```bash
 npm start